Data Processing Agreement

 3.4 Conosco will reasonably assist the Customer, at no additional cost to the Customer, with meeting the Customer’s compliance obligations under the Data Protection Legislation, considering the nature of Conosco’s processing and the information available to Conosco, including in relation to Data Subject rights, data protection impact assessments and reporting to and consulting with the Commissioner or other relevant regulator under the Data Protection Legislation.

-3.5 Considering the current technology environment and implementation costs, Conosco will take appropriate technical and organisational measures to prevent the accidental, unauthorised or unlawful processing of Personal Data and the loss or damage to, the Personal Data, and ensure a level of security appropriate to: (i) the harm that might result from such accidental, unauthorised or unlawful processing and loss or damage; (ii) the nature of the Personal Data protected; and (iii) comply with all applicable Data Protection Legislation and its information and security policies.
+3.5 Considering the current technology environment and implementation costs, Conosco will take appropriate technical and organisational measures (described in Annex B) to prevent the accidental, unauthorised or unlawful processing of Personal Data and the loss or damage to, the Personal Data, and ensure a level of security appropriate to: (i) the harm that might result from such accidental, unauthorised or unlawful processing and loss or damage; (ii) the nature of the Personal Data protected; and (iii) comply with all applicable Data Protection Legislation and its information and security policies.

 3.6 Conosco must notify the Customer promptly of any changes to the Data Protection Legislation that may reasonably be interpreted as adversely affecting Conosco’s performance of the Master Agreement or this agreement.